amber289/climatestudiotutorial/workshops/docs/01_2_climate_p2.md

 ```
 <br/><br/>

 10. Use the date and time dropdown settings to control the sun's arc and position along the path.
-We mostly only care about the summer (June 21) and winter (Dec 21) solstices because those provide information about the extreme scenarios.
+We mostly only care about the summer (June 21) and winter (Dec 21) solstices because those provide valuable information about the two extreme scenarios.
 To evaluate on a specific day or time, move the slider position using left or right arrow keys.
 Try comparing the sun path on the two solstices.

 ```{image} ../static/clima2/clima2_7.7.png
 :width: 90%